NUBots robot soccer team

 Face to Face

-What is computer engineering?
-Computer engineers use digital and computing technologies to solve problems in industrial systems and in areas such as information processing, data transfer, communications, commerce and travel.
-They combine creativity with technology to develop both hardware and software for electronic and microprocessor-based systems.
+What is computer systems engineering?
+Computer systems engineers use digital and computing technologies to solve problems in industrial systems.
+As part of a Bachelor of Computer Systems Engineering (Honours) you will study courses in areas such as information processing, data transfer, communications, commerce and travel.
+Students will learn to combine creativity with technology to develop both hardware and software for electronic and ICT systems.

 Why combine engineering with mathematics?
 Complete these two bachelor degrees in just five years – deepen your technical skills with advanced maths courses.
 Mathematics is fundamental to break-through engineering and can open up new, complimentary fields like data mining, mathematical modelling, statistics and predictive analysis.